Joe Mixon Player Prop Bets for NFL Week 9 | Cincinnati vs. Cleveland 11/7/2021

 Matchup vs. Cleveland

-- Mixon averaged 81.8 rushing yards per game over his eight career matchups against the Browns, 20.3 more yards than his over/under in Sunday's game.
+- In his eight career matchups against the Browns, Mixon averaged 81.8 rushing yards per game, 19.3 more yards than his over/under in Sunday's game.

-- Mixon has had a rushing touchdown in three games versus the Browns, and had multiple TDs in one of those games.
+- Mixon has had a rushing touchdown in three games against the Browns, and had multiple TDs in one of those games.

-- The Browns give up 84.8 yards per game on the ground, the NFL's third-ranked rush defense.
+- In terms of defending against the run, the Browns are third in the NFL, giving up 84.8 yards per game.

-- The Bengals are up against the NFL's eighth-ranked D when it comes to rushing TDs conceded (six this season).
+- Mixon and the Bengals will face off against the NFL's eighth-ranked defense in terms of rushing touchdowns conceded (six).

 Recent Performances